circlefin/malachite/Docs/architecture/adr-overall-architecture.md

 }
 ```

-### Round State Machine
+#### Round State Machine
-#### Data Structures
+##### Data Structures
 The Consensus State Machine is concerned with the internal state of the consensus algorithm for a given round.
 It is initialized with the height and round.
-When moving to a new round the executor creates a new round state machine and may or may not destroy the other round FSMs.
+When moving to a new round, the executor creates a new round state machine and may or may not destroy the other round SMs.

 ```rust
 pub struct State<C: Consensus> {